 Leverage Technology by Buying a Home With Homie

 Another great way to save money when you’re buying a home in Idaho is to use a service like Homie.
-Instead of paying a high percentage of the final costs, you’ll pay your Homie agent a low flat fee.
+Instead of paying a high percentage of the final costs, you’ll pay your Homie agent a low fee.

 Homie also leverages technology to make the home buying process easier.
 The Homie family of companies makes everything that much smoother.
 We’ve brought everything from the mortgage to insurance under one roof, ensuring you don’t have to run all over town to get papers signed and contracts approved.
 It all happens through Homie.